PASTA: A Scalable Framework for Multi-Policy AI Compliance Evaluation

-PASTA is built on a modular architecture that integrates several interconnected components to facilitate AI policy compliance evaluation (Fig.~\ref{fig:pasta-workflow} depicts the PASTA workflow).
+PASTA is built on a modular architecture that integrates several interconnected components to facilitate AI policy compliance evaluation (Fig. ~\ref{fig:pasta-workflow} depicts the PASTA workflow).
 The system features:

 \begin{itemize} \item A lightweight, compliance-specialized model card template that standardizes inputs. \item A reusable preprocessing pipeline that standardizes diverse policy documents for consistent evaluation. \item A granular pairwise evaluation engine powered by large language models (LLMs) that enables fine-grained comparisons between model card sections and policy articles. \item A multi-component web-based interface to support user-friendly interpretation of compliance evaluation outcomes. \end{itemize}

 The overall evaluation pipeline in PASTA follows a model card-to-policy comparison workflow.
-This process begins by taking the user-uploaded model card, structured by sections, and comparing it against preprocessed policy documents such as AIDA, CCPA, and the EU AI Act, which are segmented in articles.
+This process begins by taking the user-uploaded model card, structured by sections, and comparing it against preprocessed policy documents such as AIDA, CCPA, and the EU AI Act, which are segmented into articles.
 To optimize processing, an irrelevancy filter first eliminates unrelated pairs of model card sections and policy articles to reduce computational load.
 The remaining relevant pairs are then evaluated using a large language model (LLM) that performs pairwise comparisons to assess potential policy violations and generate structured reasoning.
 These results are compiled into a dataset, which was subsequently aggregated into human-readable summaries at multiple granularity levels.
 Finally, the summarized results are displayed on the user interface through interactive heatmaps, tables, and text blocks to support interpretable, actionable compliance assessments for AI practitioners.